- What are The Best Dog Crates for German Shepherd in 2020?

 8 hours is the maximum recommended time for most dogs.
 Before leaving your dog in a crate, it’s advisable to give him 30-60 minutes exercise.

-If your dog is a very crate-friendly meaning he loves to stay in his crate most of the time, just let him be but be sure to leave the crate door open so he can go outside when he needs to.
+If your dog is a very crate-friendly meaning he loves to stay in his crate most of the time, just let him be but make sure to leave the crate door open so he can go outside whenever he needs to.

 Where is the best place to put a dog crate?

 For daily use, it’s recommended to put a crate in a busy place of the house such as a kitchen or living room.
 This way, your dog won’t feel alienated.

 At night, if your dog is still new to you and your home, you’ll want to place the crate in your bedroom at first.
 Then if you don’t want to keep the crate in your bedroom, you can move the crate each night further away from your bedroom.